Semantic model sync with Power BI¶

 To begin syncing the semantic model, the following steps should be followed:

-Step 1: Run the curl command: For example, if the lens named productaffinity
+Step 1: Run the curl command: For example, if the Lens named productaffinity

 is located in the public

-workspace deployed on the liberal-monkey
+workspace deployed on the liberal-donkey

 context, the curl command would be:

-curl --location --request POST 'https://tcp.liberal-monkey.dataos.app/lens2/sync/api/v1/power-bi/public:productaffinity' --header 'apikey: abcdefgh==' --output file.zip
+curl --location --request POST 'https://tcp.liberal-donkey.dataos.app/lens2/sync/api/v1/power-bi/public:productaffinity' --header 'apikey: abcdefgh==' --output file.zip

 Step 2 Download the zip file: Once the command is executed, a zip file will be downloaded to the specified directory.
 The downloaded file should be unzipped.
 Three folders will be found inside, all of which are necessary for semantic synchronization with Power BI.